bp4mc2/bp4mc2.github.io/iri-minting/index.md

 In some cases, specific reference lists or master data sets are authored.
 In such cases, the identification of the concept is very closely related to the reference list or master data set itself.
 In such cases, it is more appropriate to use the class name instead of `concept`.
 A notation or 'code' is probably also available and should be used instead of the term:

-- `{class}` should be the name of the class of the reference or master data in case you specifically want to refer to this class;
+- `{class}` should be the name of the class of the reference or master data resource in case you specifically want to refer to this class;
 - `{id-reference}` should be the notation of the concept.

 Example: